 At the top of the keyword report, you can see a bar that shows you the data for SERP rankings for each country in the world.

-SERPstat is unique among all other SEO tools because they have data from all 230 Google databases across the globe, which means they can show you how you rank in pretty much any country or territory in the world.
+Serpstat is unique among all other SEO tools because they have data from all 230 Google databases globally, which means they can show you how you rank in pretty much any country or territory in the world.

 The neat feature and the one that rivals the SEMrush keyword gap feature is the Missing keywords feature.